zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

 Maya DomeViewer

+  Updated the DomeViewer tool to add support for viewing stereoscopic 360° imagery.
+You can now set the Stereo Format control to "None - Mono 2D", "Side by Side Stereo", "Over Under Stereo", and "Stereo Image Pair".
+The Stereo Display control can be set to "Full Color Anaglyph", "Luminance Anaglyph", "Freeview (Parallel)", "Freeview (Crossed)", "Horizontal Interlace", "Checkerboard", "Center Eye", "Left Eye", and "Right Eye".

-  Added Side by Side Stereo, and Over Under Stereo image viewing support to the DomeViewer Renamed the DomeViewer "Gear VR Mono Cube" panoramic format entry to "Gear VR Cube" Edited the DomeViewer tool to add the Facebook Vertical Strip Cube image projection Fixed the DomeViewer LG360 camera preview icon loading issue
+  Renamed the DomeViewer "Gear VR Mono Cube" Panoramic Format to "Gear VR Cube"

+  Edited the DomeViewer tool to add support for the "Facebook Vertical Strip Cube" Panoramic Format

+  Fixed a DomeViewer "LG360" Panoramic Format preview icon loading issue

-Arnold MaxtoA for 3ds Max
+Arnold MaxtoA for 3ds Max Beta

   Edited the metadata file to add a "max.category" entry for each of the shaders, and created custom Maxscript .ms based scripted controller files.